Light-700/Life-simulator/README.md

-# Life Simulator
+# The Awakening

 A Flutter app that translates your life into a game :)

 ## Description

-Life Simulator is an interactive application that gamifies your daily life experiences.
+"The Awakening" is an interactive application that gamifies your daily life experiences.
 Built with Flutter, this app transforms your everyday activities into an engaging game-like experience.

 ## Prerequisites